kaushikb9/kb-hugo/content/notes/finding-my-outie/_index.md

 If you're a fan of **Severance**, you’ll get the title.
 Your innie clocks in and does the job.
 Your outie lives the rest of your life, and the two never really know each other.

 Sometimes I feel like my own version of that.
-I’ve spent so long optimising for the innie - work, productivity, performance - that I’m only now starting to wonder: **who is the outie?** What does he enjoy, beyond the job, beyond the career?
+I’ve spent so long optimising for the innie - work, productivity, performance.
+Only now starting to wonder: **who is the outie?** What does he enjoy, beyond the job, beyond the career?

 *Disclaimer: mild introspection ahead.
 No fun, no learnings - just some Sunday ramblings.*